January 16, 2023 by Karl Tessendorf

-The Whiskey Sour is one of the world’s favourite old-school cocktails and for a good reason.
-It’s the perfect blend of sweet and sour with the punchy bite of rye whiskey.
+The Whiskey Sour is one of the world’s favorite old-school cocktails, and for a good reason.
+It’s the perfect blend of sweet and sour with a punchy bite of rye whiskey.
 The egg white seems strange at first, but after one sip, you’ll understand its silky mouthfeel purpose.
 The New York Sour has all that good stuff, plus a float of red wine to finish it off.
 The wine lends fruity sweetness and acidity to the cocktail, as well as a lovely pink floating hue.
 It’s not only one of the best rye cocktails to make, but it’s also one of the most interesting.

 7. Vieux Carré

 As the cocktail’s birthplace, you’d think New Orleans would be happy to rest on the success of the Sazerac, but you’d be wrong.
 The Big Easy never sleeps, and since that fateful day, they’ve churned out more new cocktails than most countries ever will.
 The Vieux Carré is one such classic that blends the best of spicy rye and fruity Cognac.
-It’s balanced with a potent blend of botanical sweet vermouth, sweet and spicy French liqueur, and aromatic bitters.
+It’s balanced with a potent blend of botanical sweet vermouth, a sweet and spicy herbaceous liqueur, and aromatic bitters.
 It’s a heady cocktail that can rightly be summed up as a taste of New Orleans.

 9. Monte Cassino

 Based on the tried and tested formula of the famous Last Word cocktail, the Monte Cassino is a modern-day classic.
 It was developed in 2010 by bartender Damon Dyer, and features equal parts rye whiskey, herbal liqueur, yellow Chartreuse, and lemon juice.
 It’s rich and rounded with generous floral and botanical notes, underpinned by the edgy spice of rye whiskey.